agriggs/PowerBI-Developer-Samples/App Owns Data/README.md

 ## KeyVault to hold app secrets

-Azure KeyVault is be used to store the Power BI Pro username and password.
+Azure KeyVault is used to store the Power BI Pro username and password.

 Add KeyVault as a Connected Service: https://docs.microsoft.com/en-us/azure/key-vault/vs-key-vault-add-connected-service
 	Make sure the ASP.NET Target Framework is 4.7.1 or greater to properly update the web.config file